Sociable

 The sociable or buddy bike or side by side bicycle is a bicycle that supports two riders who sit next to one another, in contrast to a tandem bicycle, where the riders sit fore and aft.
-The name "sociable" alludes to the relative ease with which the two cyclists can speak with each other, unlike on the tandem.
+The name "sociable" alludes to its historic use for 2-person side-by-side tricycles and the relative ease with which the two cyclists can speak with each other, unlike on the tandem.